John15321/flatcar-app-minecraft/README.md

 - **Separation of Concerns**: You don’t have to worry about installing Java or other system dependencies directly on the host.
 - **Scalability**: Spin up additional containers on other Flatcar instances if you need more capacity or want a test environment.

-### Optional SFTP & Java Tiers
+### Optional SFTP & Java Settings

-1. **SFTP**: An optional SSH-based SFTP service makes uploading or editing server files (e.g., plugins, world data) straightforward-no extra file-transfer tooling needed beyond your standard SSH key.
+1. **SFTP**: An optional SSH-based SFTP service makes uploading or editing server files (e.g., plugins, world data) straightforward – no extra file-transfer tooling needed beyond your standard SSH key.
-2. **Java Configuration Tiers**: We provide multiple environment configs (Minimal, Small, Medium, Large, or a fully Custom) to match different server sizes.
-If you have just a few players, pick a smaller tier.
-If you’re running a bustling community, crank up the RAM and use the large tier.
+2. **Java Settings**: You directly define the memory allocations by setting the `DOCKER_RAM` for the Docker container and `MC_RAM` for the Java process in the `papermc.env` file.
+This approach gives you full control over performance parameters.

 Both are entirely **optional**.
 You can skip the SFTP container if you prefer other file management methods, and you can continue using your own Java flags if you don’t need our tiered approach.